Yes, it is possible to have both a Roth IRA and a traditional IRA. If you qualify, you should have one of each. Why? Two words: tax diversification.

 If you’re young, a Roth IRA may offer the best deal because there’s a good chance the tax you pay on the interest generated by your contributions over several decades will outweigh the savings provided by pre-tax contributions.

 One reason to prefer Roth IRAs is that your Roth contributions can be worth more in retirement.
 Roth contributions are already taxed, which allows you to contribute more on a tax-advantaged basis.
 Remember the $5,500 annual contribution limit.
 Over time, the extra savings add up.

 Another benefit Roth IRAs offer is that withdrawals from Roth IRA don’t count as income.
-This is important when you retire because whether your Social Security benefits are taxed or not will depend on taxable income and your traditional IRA withdrawals, but not your Roth IRA withdrawals.
+This benefit is important when you retire.
+Whether your Social Security benefits are taxed or not will depend on taxable income and your traditional IRA withdrawals.
+However, the same does not your Roth IRA withdrawals.
 If you have enough money in your Roth IRA, you may be able to stay in the lowest tax bracket but still have enough money to meet your retirement needs, and even some of your retirement “wants.”

-Anyone who has taxable compensation from a job can contribute toward a traditional IRA, but the same doesn’t apply to Roth IRAs.
+Anyone who has taxable compensation from a job can contribute toward a traditional IRA.
+However, the same doesn’t apply to Roth IRAs.
 High-income workers are limited, and even excluded, from contributing.

 Taxpayers with a modified adjusted gross income above $114,000 if single, or $181,000 if married filing jointly.
 Married taxpayers filing separately who have lived together at any time during the tax year only qualify for a limited reduced contribution and are excluded altogether if their MAGI is above $10,000.
 The limits vary depending on your filing status.

 In case you’re wondering, your modified adjusted gross income is your taxable income with certain nontaxable sources of income and deductions, such as foreign earned income, added back.
 Find a modified adjusted gross income calculator published by the IRS.